Bold statement: Fall is the most romantic season.

 Even if you venture a little farther south, you can still take in a kaleidoscope of autumn colors and activities.
 Philadelphia hosts fall festivals practically every weekend in the season.

-Philadelphia throws the biggest National Coming Out Day with OutFest (October 11), a block party in the heart of the Gayborhood featuring drag shows, games, bar crawls and shopping.
-The Midtown Village Fall Festival (October 3) also drives lots of gaiety, mostly because the daylong celebration takes place in the Gayborhood.
-(For more on Philadelphia, click here.)
+Philadelphia throws the biggest National Coming Out Day with OutFest (October 7), a block party in the heart of the Gayborhood featuring drag shows, games, bar crawls and shopping.
+The Midtown Village Fall Festival (October 6) also drives lots of gaiety, mostly because the daylong celebration takes place in the Gayborhood.

 Outside the city, couples find plenty of inspiration for hand-holding.

 Drama types can put on their own version of Bridges of Bucks County by discovering the 12 historic covered bridges in the bucolic towns in this part of the Keystone State.
 The athletically inclined can rent bikes and ride along the peaceful Delaware River Canal to take in the reds, oranges, and yellows.